Atticus-Withakay/MultiSearchEngine/README.md

 - While a search is in progress shows "Searching...."
 - When complete it will be set to "Search complete at: {current time}" but will only display if there are no results!
 So ui gives feedback in the event of no results and you arent sitting there going "Has it broken?"

 When the search button is clicked the term is passed to a background worker that kicks off each search engine search sequentially.
 Once the worker is complete the display list is updated and rendered.
+Each result has a title, url, description and source telling you which engine it came from.
+Clicking on the url will open the url in your default browser.

 When a search is done if a Next page link is discoverd then the next button will be enabled and the user can cycle though pages.
 The same applies to the Previous page button.

 ## Assumptions
 1. Each Search engine displays results slightly differently and may include ads or other suggested results.
-Therefor I have made a choice to only allow results that have a particular form:
+Therefore I have made a choice to only allow results that have a particular form:
 - List elements with the class b_algo for Bing
 - Div elements with the class algo for Yahoo